lkcv/mpv-static-build/README.md

 This project also does stupid things (because we can) like statically link libpipewire and libvulkan.
 It probably won't hurt anything and gets the ldd count down for the binary.
 <br/>
 <br/>
+## Features:
+* Vulkan and OpenGL (hardware accel probably won't work with the latter, but vulkan-hevc works with vulkan. probably need to disable OpenGL in the config since it's kneecapped in this build)
+* Wayland (waylandvk)
+* DRM (displayvk)
+* Pipewire
+* And most optional features are available.
+Check build.sh for a list of all build checks.
+Some features have been skipped by default.
+Refer to **Usage** below to enable them.

 ## Usage:
 For first-run builds, **CLEAN_BUILD="yes" ./build.sh** needs to be run for everything to compile since there wont' be another git state to check against.
 Afterwards, **./build.sh** can be run without any prepended environment variables.